ibanzajoe/bach.js/README.md

 ## 4. Project goals

-The goal of this project is to provide a clean and up-to-date "starter pack" for REST API projects that are built with NestJS.
+The goal of this project is to provide a clean and up-to-date "starter pack" for REST API projects that are built with Nest.js and Next.js.

 ## 5. Roadmap